Pax-Newman/Twitter-Health-News-Mining/README.md

  - [x] Combine datasets into single csv
  - [ ] Clean dataset of links, hashtags, cashtags, etc.
+ - [ ] Remove punctuation & convert words to lowercase
+ - [ ] Determine how many tokens are in the dataset
  - [ ] Embed tweets into vectors (or graphs????)
  - [ ] Cluster tweets based on vector similarity(?)
  - [ ] Track trends through time of each cluster